camunda/camunda-docs-manual/content/reference/rest/decision-definition/get-xml.md

 GET `/decision-definition/{id}/xml`

-GET `/decision-definition/key/{key}/xml` (returns the XML for the latest version of decision definition which belongs to no tenant)
+GET `/decision-definition/key/{key}/xml` (returns the XML for the latest version of the decision definition which belongs to no tenant)

 GET `/decision-definition/key/{key}/tenant-id/{tenant-id}/xml` (returns the XML of the latest version of the decision definition for tenant)